 Again, while the foreclosure process varies from state to state it typically takes from a few months all the way up to a year, depending on the lender.
 The borrower has the option to pay off the outstanding balance and fees within a certain period of time prior to the auction.
 This process is referred to as reinstatement.
 This is one of the ways that a foreclosure can be stopped.

 There are two options for selling your house – the traditional way and through a short sale.
 If your mortgage balance is less than the market value of your house you would go through a traditional home sale transaction.
 Express Homebuyers can make that transaction extremely simple in DC and Virginia.
 First, you call us at the number above or fill out the “get an offer” form and one of our local home buying specialists will ask you a few simple questions about your house.
 After collecting that information and doing our analysis, we give you an instant and fair offer over the phone.
 When you accept our offer we come out to visit your house, answer your questions and fill out the paperwork.
 From there, we schedule a settlement date that is convenient for you, and on that date we officially buy your house.
 Lastly, your house is sold, and you receive your money fast.
 No interviewing agents, no Realtor commissions, no dealing with contractors and repairs.
 Leave it to Express Homebuyers to handle the details.

 On the other hand, if a traditional sale is not an option, due to your mortgage balance being greater than the market value of your house, the transaction will be a short sale.
 This is the process by which the bank or lender would agree to accept an amount less than what was owed to them.
 This has been a very common practice over the past 8 years as the value of real estate has often dropped below what is owed on the house.
 Lenders agree to do this because they know that they are likely to lose additional money if the house goes to foreclosure.
 As a seller, a short sale is preferable to a foreclosure as your credit rating is not impacted as severely.
 Selling a house via a short sale is a legitimate method for stopping the foreclosure process and allowing the homeowner to get on with life.
 For further information on how short sales work please contact an Express Homebuyer’s Sales Specialist at the number above.

 We’re local, we’re experienced and we are Better Business Bureau accredited.
-We have bought more than 2,000 houses in the DC Metro area.
+We have bought more than 2,500 houses in the DC Metro area.
 Call us now at the number above for a free and confidential consultation.
 Get an offer in 7 minutes and sell your house in 7 days.